yardenshoham/nalgeon.github.io/_posts/2021-04-06-python-packaging.md

 Let's build the project with [GitHub Actions](https://github.com/features/actions), check test coverage with [Codecov](https://about.codecov.io/) and code quality with [Code Climate](https://codeclimate.com/).

-You will have to sign up for Codecov and Code Climate (both have GitHub login) and enable package repository in the settings.
+You will have to sign up for Codecov and Code Climate (both support GitHub login) and enable package repository in the settings.

 After that, add the GitHub Actions build config to `.github/workflows/build.yml`: